It’s the question everyone wonders about. How do you teach an art lesson so every child finishes at the same time?

 If you have the opportunity (which I hope you do!), sit down with the fast worker and talk about ways he can add detail.
 You may approach this by demonstrating a cool technique that you didn’t show the rest of the class, or bring out a different art supply to add an extra element…basically anything to get the child to slow down and consider what more he could do.

-In the above lesson, Viking Longships (Art School for Kids Grade 5), some of my students rushed through the painting of the water.
+In the above lesson, Viking Longships (available inside The Sparklers Club), some of my students rushed through the painting of the water.
 I brought out some chalk and showed them how to add value to the waves and shadows long the hull.
 They loved this and worked a bit harder.

 Free-Choice Art Time

 I have a station set up in one corner of the art room for free-choice art time.
 Kids can grab one piece of paper, a few markers and draw whatever they like.
 At times, some kids can’t wait to get to the “free choice” station and this leaves me wondering if the featured art project was engaging enough.

 For the on-task students who use their time effectively, the free choice time is their version of downtime.
 They can write a letter to their friend, invent the latest quiz for lunchtime entertainment or simply practice drawing something they like.

 Kinders usually repeat the very same lesson over and over again.
 If the art project was learning to draw a pig, they will use their free-choice time to draw a pig.

 On the other hand, free-choice time can be a reason to rush through a piece of art.
 To combat this, I usually ask a child to show me his work and tell me what they like and ask question just to get them thinking about their piece.
 Often a child will come to the conclusion that his piece isn’t done and will go back to their table to finish.
 This happens more often than not, so give it a try if you suspect a kid is just rushing through to get to free-choice.